material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 > Note that `Rotatable` is not listed.
 This is because we also removed any plan named "name2" in this transaction.

-The scheduler is now expected to execute the committed plans.
+The scheduler is now expected to perform the committed plans.

 ### Step 4: Scheduler creates performers